Pacific Kava kratom & kava bar in Pensacola, Florida

 What to Order at a Kava Bar

-If you’re wondering what to order on your next trip to a kava bar, you’ve come to the right place!
+If you’re wondering “What is a kava bar,” or “What should I order at a kava bar,” well, you’ve come to the right place!

-Many kava bars actually serve both kava and kratom – and sometimes even coffee and other herbal teas.
-You can find a brief explanation of what kava is below, or skip ahead to find some of our favorite order recommendations for your next kava bar experience!
+Many kava bars actually serve both kava and kratom.
+Sometimes they even offer coffee, other herbal teas, or botanical-infused drinks.
+You can find a brief explanation of what kava is below, or skip ahead to find some of our favorite order recommendations for your next kava and kratom bar experience!

 What is Kava?